SammyH1994/project/README.md

 ### Solution
 This visualization aims to compare Limburg to the other provinces of the Netherlands with regards to several variables: population size, population structure, births and deaths, migration background, causes of death, income, social security, and education.

 This is accomplished by having three interactive visualizations: a map of the Netherlands that visualizes population size per province, two population pyramids that compare Limburg to a certain province that is chosen by clicking on the map, and a grouped barchart that shows the data of a chosen topic for both Limburg and a chosen province of the map.
-A sketch of the visualization can be found below.
+The section visualization features further explains the features of the website.
+The section screenshots contains several screenshots of the website.

 ### Visualization features
 - A year between 2006 and 2015 can be chosen using the slider.
 This will change all three visualizations to show the data for the respective year.
 If data for a certain year is unavailable, the user will be notified.